ptomulik/testmd/md/README.md

 the API client.
 By configuring certain options (action's inputs), the retrieved array may be processed (filtered, sorted, etc..) before it gets outputted.

-GitHub repositories exist that only post-process assets created by upstream repositories.
+Some GitHub repositories have to post-process assets created by upstream repositories.
 A repository that puts assets released by an upstream into Docker images is an example.
 Each time, the upstream releases new versions, the repository should rebuild and publish new images.
 This requires, however, that